christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

-The result of the above workflow can be accessed using `my_workflow.out.my_data`.
+You can access the result of this workflow using `my_workflow.out.my_data`.

 :::{note}
 Every output must be assigned to a name when multiple outputs are declared.